 Statistics from Altmetric.com

-Correction notice Since this paper was first published online, The Department of Gynecology, Campus Virchow-Klinikum, Charité Medical University, Berlin, Germany has been added as a second affiliation to Helmut Plett.
+Correction notice Since this paper was first published, The Department of Gynecology, Campus Virchow-Klinikum, Charité Medical University, Berlin, Germany has been added as a second affiliation to Helmut Plett.
+Additionally, affiliations 3, 6 and 8 have been updated to include 'IRCCS'.

 Contributors ER conceived the study, collected and analyzed data and wrote the paper.
 HP collected data.
 HP, FL, GA, SP, AdB, PH, NC edited the manuscript and supported the data analysis and collection, supervised the findings of this work.
 VS focused on the pathological aspects of the study, All authors discussed the results and contributed to the final manuscript.